hussainakram/Neophyte-TMS/README.md

 If the application doesn't work as expected, please [report an issue](https://github.com/RailsApps/rails_apps_composer/issues) and include the diagnostics.

+## Gems And APIs
+ # Gems
+We are using libraries of Ruby on Rails such as
+- **Shoulda** is a gem that allows you to create more understandable tests for your Ruby application.
+Shoulda allows you to provide context to your tests enabling you to categorize tests according to a specific feature or scenario you’re testing
+- **Factory_Girl** provides a framework and DSL for defining and using factories - less error-prone, more explicit, and all-around easier to work with than fixtures.
+It has straightforward definition syntax, support for multiple build strategies (saved instances, unsaved instances, attribute hashes, and stubbed objects), and support for multiple factories for the same class (user, admin user, and so on), including factory inheritance.
+- **CanCan** is an authorization library for Ruby on Rails which restricts what resources a given user is allowed to access and is decoupled from user roles.
+All permissions are stored in a single location and not duplicated across controllers, views, and database queries.
+- **Nokogiri** is an HTML, XML, SAX, and Reader parser.
+Among Nokogiris many features is the ability to search documents via XPath or CSS3 selectors.
+Nokogiri parses and searches XML/HTML very quickly, and also has correctly implemented CSS3 selector support as well as XPath support.
+- **Sass** makes CSS fun again.
+Sass is an extension of CSS3, adding nested rules, variables, mixins, selector inheritance, and more.
+Its translated to well-formatted, standard CSS using the command line tool or a webframework plugin
+- **Bundler** is a tool that manages gem dependencies for your ruby application.
+It takes a gem manifest file and is able to fetch, download, and install the gems and all child dependencies specified in this manifest.
+It can manage any update to the gem manifest file and update the bundle’s gems accordingly.
+It also lets you run any ruby code in context of the bundle’s gem environment
+## APIs
+- **Google APIs** support most modern sites online.
+From analytics, to the advertising exchange, maps, to Google+ shares, chances are, most sites are using a Google API.
+Currently, 57 APIs are available from Google, as well as a number of other developer tools
+- **Facebook** offers APIs for working with Credits, Ads, Chat, and more, including a couple of legacy APIs that are no longer actively supported.
+Also found here is the Graph API, which is the backbone of the Facebook Platform, and enables your app to read and write data to Facebook.
+- **FullContact** provides information about the person behind an email address.
+From that one piece of data you can determine full name, age, location, gender and social network accounts.
+The service also accepts as input Twitter username, Facebook ID, or phone number in place of email address.
+You won’t find a trove of data for every single email address, but in many cases you’ll find enough to determine the user’s company and their social influence.
+- **SendGrid** was the first to bring transactional email to developers.
+Its offering has since expanded beyond email delivery to include realtime email data (via webhook), triggered responses, and even some marketing features.
+At the very least, any app with user accounts or ecommerce will need to send transactional email.
+SendGrid has plenty of competitors, but the most well-known is likely MailChimp’s Mandrill.
 ## Documentation and Support

 ## Similar Projects